Step 1: Getting Started

 • MDT enabled routers

-• Configured with Destination Config, Sensor Path Config, and Subscription Group for our environment
+• Configured with Destination configuration, Sensor Path configuration, and Subscription Group for our environment

 • IOS-XE devices report device environmental (CPU, Memory) and Interface usage metrics without any additional provisioning required

-• Defining service Policies for services/virtual circuits if they require utilization monitoring in Provider Connectivity Assurance
+• Defining service policies for services and virtual circuits if they require utilization monitoring in Provider Connectivity Assurance

 Software License Estimation Tool

-Yang Model: Tree like data structure containing hierarchal structured data, IOS-XR MDT data is stored and outputted as in a yang model format
+Tree-like data structure containing hierarchal structured data; IOS-XR MDT data is stored and outputted as a YANG model format

-Sensor Path: Describes a Yang path or subset of data defined in a yang Model.
-Functions like a map to the desired data, a sensor path can be specified to end at any level of the hierarchal data.
+Describes a YANG path or subset of data defined in a YANG Model and functions like a map to the desired data; a sensor path can be specified to end at any level of the hierarchal data.

-As Session is a logical grouping of metrics that appear in the Inventory in Analytics.
+A Session is a logical grouping of metrics that appear in the Inventory in Provider Connectivity Assurance.

-A Session can represent a synthetic test (TWAMP, y.1731) or a telemetry entity being monitored (CPU, Memeory, Interface)
+Sessions can represent a synthetic test (TWAMP, Y.1731) or a telemetry entity being monitored (CPU, Memory, Interface)

-Objects and Sessions are the same thing.
-The terms are used interchangeably.
+Objects and Sessions refer to the same concept and can be used interchangeably.

 Monitored Object Name:

-The name of an instance of an object type is configurable and known as the Monitored Object Name.
+The name of an object type instance is configurable and referred to as the Monitored Object Name.

 Monitored Object ID:

-A unique system Identifier.
-Used to create the inventory in Provider Connectivity Assurance.
+A Monitored Object ID is a unique system identifier and is used to create the inventory in Provider Connectivity Assurance.

 Each object in an inventory has a unique Monitored Object ID.